MON - FRI 8AM - 5PM

 3. For a thorough cleaning, wash it in warm soapy water, rinse, and let it dry before reassembly.

-Wrap up the chainsaw
+Store the chainsaw properly

 1. Clean your chainsaw thoroughly.